MilesMickelson/OPS200-Deliver-It-Well/README.md

 ![Image of Yaktocat](https://octodex.github.com/images/yaktocat.png)

 CircleCI workshop project for continuous deployment integrated with Heroku.
-Allows for live updates to be deployed to linked server without constantly pushing to it.
+Allows for live updates/tests to be deployed to linked server without constantly pushing to it.

-Please feel free to review the code in this project as there is no front end to visualize in the browser.
+#### Please feel free to review the code in this repository as there is no front end feature to visualize.

-Thank you, Miles Mickelson
+* **Thank you**, ***-Miles Mickelson***